lpoto/telescope-docker.nvim/README.md

   -- ...
 })

+-- NOTE: the host variable could also be provided in the telescope command :Telescope docker host=ssh...

 -- NOTE: docker env variables may also be added as a global vim variable, -- but will be overriden by the env passed to the function itself vim.g.docker_env = {